ucr-rhic/ucr-rhic.github.io/how-tos/get_file_list.md

 - The basic idea is you always check it locally (on NFS directory) with `storage!=hpss`, if it is not available, then you try with `storage=hpss`.
 This is because you do not want to duplicate restoring file if it already exists.
 If you use, it will search under first `local`, and second under `NFS` directories.
 If utility is designed to search local first, then NFS, then HPSS no matter what flag you use.

 - Sometimes it is useful to enable the flag `-key 'storage, ...'` to understand if a file is really located under local, NFS or tape.
 Similarly, sometimes the `events` flag will tell you number of events before you restore that file.

+- Use `-limit 0` to get all files.

+- If the file path starts with `/home/starlib/`, then it means it is located on the distributed disk (aka DD).
+To access files (using `root`) located on the distributed disk, you need to use `root://xrdstar.rcf.bnl.gov:1095/` as the prefix.
+If the file path starts with `/home/stareco/reco/`, then it means the file is located on HPSS.

+- You can not navigate DD, but the file can be accessed using `root`.
+On the other hand, files on the HPSS can not be accessed until you restore it.